Ben Swann Erased From Social Media After Pizzagate Conspiracy Theory Fact Check

 In mid-January, the Pizzagate conspiracy theory seemed to be gaining a sympathetic voice in the mainstream when Reality Check host Ben Swann aired a six-minute fact check segment discussing some of its major talking points.

-The CBS46 Atlanta reporter discussed the speculative links which have led some to believe that Democratic party elites are secretly running a child sex trafficking ring out of a Washington, D.C. pizzeria.
-Pizzagate, as the conspiracy theory has become popularly known as, stems from what Ben calls “suspicious” language referring to pizzas and handkerchiefs in the leaked emails of Hillary Clinton campaign advisor John Podesta.
+The CBS46 Atlanta reporter discussed the speculative links which have led some to believe that Democratic Party elites are secretly running a child sex trafficking ring out of a Washington, D.C., pizzeria.
+Pizzagate, as the conspiracy theory has become popularly known, stems from what Ben calls “suspicious” language referring to pizzas and handkerchiefs in the leaked emails of Hillary Clinton campaign adviser John Podesta.

 In the video, Swann repeatedly states that there is absolutely no hard evidence high-ranking politicians are running a pedophile ring out of Comet Ping Pong Pizza, yet he proceeds to weave together what he refers to as “strangely worded emails” into a narrative that suggest he might be inclined to trust the conspiracy theory.

-Among them is a swirled triangle symbol that the FBI reports been used to represent “boy love.”
+Among them is a swirled triangle symbol that the FBI reports have been used to represent “boy love.”
 The pizza place next door to Comet also once used it as their logo.
 A band called Sex Stains, who have performed at the pizzeria, also featured similar iconography in one of their music videos.
 Still, Ben claims that the most shocking evidence, too explicit for TV, are various pictures found on the social media of people in the Podesta inner circle.

 Still, Swann is careful to never put his full support behind the veracity of Pizzagate.
 While he does advocate for a deeper investigation, he never quite points the finger directly at his subjects.